UK’s leading retailers of clothing, foods and homeware rely on Empirix

 “We required a whole new VCC for the three locations that would allow us to operate round the clock and handle overflow during peak call times,” recalls McPhillips.
 “We needed to be sure that voice and data routed to the right place at the right time.”

-Near the end of 2002, software testing consultants, together with the Marks & Spencer Money team on the VCC rollout, decided that it would be beneficial to carry out high intensity, end-to-end load testing on the entire contact centre operation to ensure optimal standards.
+Near the end of the year, software testing consultants, together with the Marks & Spencer Money team on the VCC rollout, decided that it would be beneficial to carry out high intensity, end-to-end load testing on the entire contact centre operation to ensure optimal standards.
 One consultant mentioned Empirix as a likely source for effective testing solutions.

 One of the biggest challenges addressed by the testing plan was that much of the new infrastructure — including phone trunks, agent desktop hardware, and LAN capacity in the three contact centres — wasn’t due to be delivered until shortly before the launch.
 “With that in mind,” says Hilton, “Empirix worked with us to develop a ‘building block’ strategy based on testing each component as it arrived.
 In the end, that meant we did a lot more testing than we might have done otherwise, but it also meant we gained a lot of information about how each component worked, which helped us move faster in diagnosing potential problems in the entire system.”